A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Practical Implications for Sensitivity Analysis

 \section{Practical Implications for Sensitivity Analysis}

-The identified sets presented in Section \ref{sec:partialident} enable global sensitivity analysis of qualitative conclusions to joint deviations from parallel trends and no anticipation.
-For instance, for what values of $(\underline{p}, \overline{p},M)$ does the conclusion $\text{ATT}_{1} > 0$ hold?
-Intuitively, there will potentially be multiple combinations of deviations from the two assumptions that can yield a conclusion of interest.
+The identified sets enable global sensitivity analysis of qualitative conclusions to joint deviations from parallel trends and no anticipation.
+For instance, for what values of the sensitivity parameters does the conclusion $\text{ATT}_{1} > 0$ hold?
 The set of values for which the conclusion just fails constitutes the breakdown frontier.
-In this section, I outline how I use the results from Section \ref{sec:partialident} to inform this joint sensitivity analysis.
+In this section, I outline how I use the identification results to construct this joint sensitivity analysis.